Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: The double singular limit: geometry and singular cycles

-The statements of \propref{reldyn} and \propref{relfold} are summarised in \figref{m2bif}.
+\propref{relfold} is again summarised in \figref{m2bif}.
 We remark that the symmetry described in \propref{relfold} breaks down when $\mathcal{O}(x^2)$-terms are included in the intermediate Equation~\eqref{normal-b}; see \cite{desroches2018spike} for an example.
-If $\beta=0$, then the projection of the critical manifold $\mathcal{M}_2$ onto the $(x,z)$-plane is a straight line; that case has been studied in \cite{krupa2008mixed,de2014three,de2016sector}.
+If $\beta=0$, then the projection of the critical manifold $\mathcal{M}_2$ onto the $(x,z)$-plane is a straight line.
+That case has been studied in \cite{krupa2008mixed,de2014three,de2016sector}; recall also Equation~\eqref{prototypical}.

 We now turn our attention to the location of the folded singularities of $\mathcal{M}_1$ relative to each other and with respect to the fast and intermediate fibres defined previously; recall \figref{em1}.
-We first define planes that contain the folded singularities and that are perpendicular to the fold lines $\mathcal{L}^-$ and $\mathcal{L}^+$, as follows. \begin{definition} Denote by $\mathcal{P}^\mp$ the planes $\mathcal{P}^\mp = \lb (x,y,z)\in\mb{R}^3~\lvert~ z = z^\mp\rb$, where $z^\mp$ are the $z$-coordinates of the folded singularities $q^\mp$ of $\mathcal{M}_1$ on $\mathcal{L}^\mp$, respectively.
+We first define planes that contain the folded singularities and that are perpendicular to the fold lines $\mathcal{L}^-$ and $\mathcal{L}^+$, as follows. \begin{definition} Denote by $\mathcal{P}^\mp$ the planes $\mathcal{P}^\mp = \lb (x,y,z)\in\mb{R}^3~\lvert~ z = z_q^\mp\rb$, where $z_q^\mp$ are the $z$-coordinates of the folded singularities $q^\mp$ of $\mathcal{M}_1$ on $\mathcal{L}^\mp$, respectively.
 We will refer to $\mathcal{P}^\mp$ as \emph{normal planes} in the following. \end{definition}